Staphylococcus aureus: Role in disease

 This 2005 scanning electron micrograph (SEM) depicts numerous clumps of methicillin-resistant S. aureus (MRSA) bacteria.

 While S. aureus usually acts as a commensal bacterium, asymptomatically colonizing about 30% of the human population, it can sometimes cause disease.
 In particular, S. aureus is one of the most common causes of bacteremia and infective endocarditis.
 Additionally, it can cause various skin and soft-tissue infections, particularly when skin or mucosal barriers have been breached.

-Staphylococcus aureus infections can spread through contact with pus from an infected wound, skin-to-skin contact with an infected person, and contact with objects used by an infected person such as towels, sheets, clothing, or athletic equipment.
+Staphylococcus aureus infections can spread through contact with pus from an infected wound, skin-to-skin contact with an infected person, and contact with objects used by an infected person, such as towels, sheets, clothing, or athletic equipment.
 Joint replacements put a person at particular risk of septic arthritis, staphylococcal endocarditis (infection of the heart valves), and pneumonia.

 Staphylococcus aureus is a significant cause of chronic biofilm infections on medical implants, and the repressor of toxins is part of the infection pathway.

 Staphylococcus aureus can lie dormant in the body for years undetected.
-Once symptoms begin to show, the host is contagious for another two weeks, and the overall illness lasts a few weeks.
+Once symptoms begin, the host remains contagious for another two weeks, and the overall illness lasts a few weeks.
 If untreated, though, the disease can be deadly.
 Deeply penetrating S. aureus infections can be severe.

 Skin infections

 Skin infections are the most common form of S. aureus infection.
 This can manifest in various ways, including small benign boils, folliculitis, impetigo, cellulitis, and more severe, invasive soft-tissue infections.

-Staphylococcus aureus is extremely prevalent in persons with atopic dermatitis (AD), more commonly known as eczema.
+Staphylococcus aureus is highly prevalent among persons with atopic dermatitis (AD), more commonly known as eczema.
 It is mostly found in fertile, active places, including the armpits, hair, and scalp.
 Large pimples that appear in those areas may exacerbate the infection if lacerated.
 Colonization of S. aureus drives inflammation of AD.
 S. aureus is believed to exploit defects in the skin barrier of persons with atopic dermatitis, triggering cytokine expression and therefore exacerbating symptoms.
 This can lead to staphylococcal scalded skin syndrome, a severe form of which can be seen in newborns.

 The role of S. aureus in causing itching in atopic dermatitis has been studied.

-Antibiotics are commonly used to target overgrowth of S. aureus but their benefit is limited and they increase the risk of antimicrobial resistance.
-For these reasons, they are only recommended for people who not only present symptoms on the skin but feel systematically unwell.
+Antibiotics are commonly used to target the overgrowth of S. aureus, but their benefits are limited, and they increase the risk of antimicrobial resistance.
+For these reasons, they are only recommended for people who not only present with skin symptoms but also feel systemically unwell.